zoyamasood/ds2002-dp3/README.md

 ```
 If put these dictionaries into order `[0,1,2,3]` you can read the phrase `The quick brown fox`.

 Be sure your python outputs the correctly ordered phrase.
-You may then type it into `phrase.txt` by hand.
+You may then copy and paste it into `phrase.txt`.

 ## Deleting Messages